-Mineral Resource statements of tonnages and grades which are included in the "Table of Mineral Resources" are included under chapter 17 of the PERC Standard and were reported under the FRB Standard in Boliden's 2017 annual report, with the exception of the Silver Zone, Rävliden Norra, L-West and Koppar Klumpen (M-Zone) estimates which were estimated in 2018/2019 and are accompanied by a PERC Compliant Mineral Resource statement and report, as well as sign-off by a FAMMP CP.
+Mineral Resource statements of tonnages and grades which are included in the "Table of Mineral Resources" are included under chapter 17 of the PERC Standard and were reported under the FRB Standard in Boliden's 2017 annual report, with the exception of the A-Zone, Silver Zone, Rävliden Norra, L-West and Koppar Klumpen estimates which were estimated in 2018/2019 and are accompanied by a PERC Compliant Mineral Resource statement and report, as well as sign-off by a FAMMP CP.
+PERC Compliant Mineral Resources now represent approximately 70% of the total Mineral Resources of the Kristineberg Mine.